"You don't belong here."

-Impostor Syndrome is .
+Impostor Syndrome is not the same as self-doubt or lack of confidence.
 It’s an inability to accurately assess your own abilities, especially in comparison with others.
 The result is, you box yourself in, limit yourself based on your own inaccurate self-assessment, and fail to live up to both your current abilities and full potential.
 You don’t even consider taking on certain projects or job opportunities because it never occurs to you that you’re capable.
-It keeps you from fully participating in discussions or volunteering your ideas because you think that if you do everyone will see you’re out of your depth.
+It keeps you from fully participating in discussions or volunteering your ideas because you think that if you do everyone will see you're out of your depth.

 Not only are you holding yourself back, you're depriving others of your unique perspective and contributions.
 Successful teams and businesses need everyone running at 100%, not holding back due to feeling inadequate or self-conscious.
 Next time Impostor Syndrome starts whispering in your ear, use these 14 strategies to shut it up for good.

 According to a study by the International Journal of Behavioral Science, 70% of us feel like impostors at work.
 That means almost 3/4 of the people around you also feel that they're not qualified when comparing themselves with you.
 It's easier to strip Impostor Syndrome of its power when you know everyone else feels exactly the same way, even those colleagues you admire most.